GrissomErick/MogulCoders/README.md

 * Opening/closing blinds
 * Carrying trash in/out

-Try our service today to schedule pet sitting services by registering with our website.
+Try our service today.
+Schedule pet sitting services by registering with our website to perform an automatic search.

 ## Application running on Heroku
 The link below will give you direct access to CritterSitter web application using your web browser via the Heroku web service.
 (NOTE: There will be a momentary delay when first accessing the Heroku servers.)